Head of School

 Professor Andrej Atrens is Head of the Division of Materials Engineering in the School of Mechanical and Mining Engineering at The University of Queensland.
 His formal qualifications include a PhD from the University of Adelaide as well as a DEng from The University of Queensland in 1997.
 Professor Atrens is a leading researcher in the service performance of engineering materials and alloy development.
 He lectures in the area of Corrosion.

 Professor Atrens leads research in the areas of:Corrosion of magnesiumMagnesium for biodegradable medical implants

-Professor Peter Knights is Head of the Division of Mining Engineering in The School of Mechanical and Mining Engineering at the University of Queensland.
+Professor Peter Knights is Chair of Teaching and Learning Committee and Head of the Division of Mining Engineering in The School of Mechanical and Mining Engineering at the University of Queensland.
 In addition to this role, he is the Executive Director of Mining Education Australia, a joint venture involving the four largest mining engineering programs in Australia sponsored by the Minerals Council of Australia.
 Much of his research work related to Equipment Management is conducted in conjunction with the Co-operative Research Centre for Mining (CRCMining).